+The NIPFP core model has been extended to address the question of fiscal multipliers.
+The NIPFP model is a simultaneous equations system model developed for policy simulation.
 Developed in the Tinbergen-Klein-Goldberger tradition of structural macroeconomic models, it has been applied as a tool for policymakers to assess the likely consequences of alternative policy choices.
-The model has been applied to track the macro-economic outcomes of a fiscal consolidation path for the Thirteenth Finance Commission (Mundle et.al.
-2011).
-It has also been used to measure the immediate and medium term impact of an oil price policy shock and a global oil price shock on macroeconomic outcomes such as growth, inflation and the fiscal deficit.
-(Bhanumurthy et. al. 2012, Mundle et al. 2013).
-Further this has been used to address some of the policy issues that are relevant for 12th Plan.
-The sub-components of the model can easily be expanded if the policy question requires such detail on one or other aspect of the model.
+The model has been applied to track the macro-economic outcomes of a fiscal consolidation path for the Thirteenth Finance Commission (Mundle et al., 2011).
+It has also been used to measure the immediate and medium term impact of an oil price policy shock and a global oil price shock on macroeconomic outcomes such as growth, inflation, and the fiscal deficit.
+(Bhanumurthy et al., 2012; Mundle et al., 2013).
+Further this has been used to address some of the policy issues that are relevant for the 12th Plan.
+The sub-components of the model can easily be expanded if the policy question requires such detail on one or the other aspect of the model.
 The context and question specific structure can be added.
 The model is theoretically eclectic rather than purist, picking up elements from different theoretical approaches as supported by the empirical realities of the Indian economy.
+11

-The core model has four blocks: macroeconomic block, fiscal block, external block and monetary block each consisting of behavioural equations and identities.
-To estimate the fiscal multipliers a satellite model was built where the fiscal block was disaggregated and expanded to assess the impact of changes in various types of government expenditures and taxes on output.
+The core model has four blocks: macroeconomic block, fiscal block, external block, and monetary block, each consisting of behavioural equations and identities. estimate the fiscal multipliers, a satellite model was built where the fiscal block was disaggregated and expanded to assess the impact of changes in various types of government expenditures and taxes on output.

-The structure of the fiscal block was schematically presented in Flow chart 1.
+The structure of the fiscal block was schematically presented in Flowchart 1.
 The model specification of the fiscal block is presented below.

-Fiscal Block: Model Specification
+Fiscal Block: Model Specification12

-Nominal aggregate revenue expenditure of government ( $E_t$ ) is the sum of transfers to the private sector by the government, TRt and the rest of the revenue expenditure of government in period t, a policy variable, $\hat{E}t^R$ .
-Transfers to the private sector, TRt has two components: subsidy on oil TRtO and transfers to other sectors of the economy, $\hat{T}R_t^{NO}$ .
-We assume that the latter is policy determined
+Nominal aggregate revenue expenditure government (E_i) is the sum of transfers to the private sector by the government, TR_t and the rest of the revenue expenditure of government in period t, $E{\scriptscriptstyle t}^{\scriptscriptstyle R}$.

-$$E_t \equiv TR_t + \hat{E}t^R \qquad \dots \qquad \dots \qquad (1)$$
+$$E_t \equiv TR_t + E_t^R \qquad \dots \qquad \dots$$ (1)